Knowledge base

 - Better connection stability.

-- Ease of configuring certain technical aspects.
+- Easier configuration of certain technical aspects.

 Add a dedicated IP to the website